About the Friends Network

 The Massachusetts Forest and Park Friends Network serves as a resource to help strengthen friends groups to better protect and enhance Massachusetts’ state forests and parks.

-Represents the interests of all legal visitors to respective forest or park properties under the jurisdiction of the Massachusetts Department of Conservation and Recreation
+A friends group represents the interests of all legal visitors to respective forest or park properties under the jurisdiction of the Massachusetts Department of Conservation and Recreation.

 Friends groups form to preserve and protect our forests and parks while helping to promote sustainable recreational use